Fast, reliable, and built for gamers

 Game downloads on Full Fibre are much faster

 • Is Full Fibre broadband good for gaming?
-Open Question Close Question

 Full Fibre broadband is great for gaming, offering advantages over traditional copper-based connections.
-The fast speeds (up to 1Gb!) help to reduce latency and ensure smooth, lag-free gaming.
+The fast speeds (up to 2Gbps!) help to reduce latency and ensure smooth, lag-free gaming.
 Full Fibre broadband supports simultaneous high-bandwidth activities, so you can game, stream, and download large files without any noticeable performance drops.

 • What gaming broadband speed is right for me?
-Open Question Close Question

 The ideal speed depends on your gaming habits and the number of devices connected.
 For most gamers, a download speed of at least 150Mb is great.
 If you play multiplayer games or engage in streaming, you may want a connection with speeds of 300Mb or higher.
 For homes with many gamers and devices then speeds of 500Mb or 900Mb can provide a better experience.

 • Do I need a static IP for gaming?
-Open Question Close Question

 We do use CGNAT, this will create a double or moderate NAT type on your console, however this is not something that will generally affect gameplay.
+If CGNAT is a problem for your gaming then we offer our Gaming and Pro package upgrades which both include a Static IP.

 • How do I get the best signal from Wi-Fi?
-Open Question Close Question

 There’s a few things you can do to improve your Wi-Fi network.
 Here’s just a few of them: